-Spiritual Maturity is often a misunderstood and misinterpreted doctrines in the Church.
+Spiritual Maturity is often a misunderstood and misinterpreted doctrine in the Church.
 I am not an expert on this either but want to share a few thoughts with you.

 My parents take great pleasure in looking at photographs taken at my infancy.
 I think those old pictures remind them of lovely memories attached to the early days of my life.
 Just imagine, I never reached maturity but remained a baby for the past 32 years or suddenly stopped growing.
 Do you think my parents will feel the same?